soulshined/fthtml/readme.md

 <p>To go home click <a href="index.html" target="_blank">here</a> or to contact us click <a href="contact.fthtml" target="_blank">here</a></p>
 ```

-Without the concatenation symbol the elements will be siblings

 ## Importing files

 The idea behind importing files is for them to act like templates.
 For demonstration purposes lets use a navigation menu, which is usually found on every major page of your site.
 Instead of copying/pasting, you can create a file, let's say "header.fthtml", for demonstration, and import it inline using the keyword "import"

-I would test each file individually before doing this to ensure proper syntax, as the parsing error handling is weak as noted above.
-Until better error handling is implemented test each file before importing.
+I would test each file individually before doing this to ensure proper syntax, as the parsing error handling does not take into account which file throws it at the moment.

 Notes:
 - Import supports relative paths (ex: "../../header")